The feast of saints Monica and Augustine27 Aug 2019, by Augustinians in

 The feast of St. Monica and St. Augustine should go beyond mere memorial to inspire the spirit of determination in us, she never gave up, and St. Augustine haven found God never let him go.
-Our world need to rediscover God, and world leaders need to be reminded of the fact that “Unless the Lord builds the house, the builders labour in vain “(Psalm 127:1).
-We are all invited to rebuild our world; just as the conversion of St. Augustine is anchored on the prayers and entreaties of his mother Monica, so also the greatness of our world is anchored on our individual sincerity and prayer.
+Our world needs to rediscover God, and world leaders need to be reminded of the fact that “Unless the Lord builds the house, the builders labor in vain “(Psalm 127:1).
+We are all invited to rebuild our world, just as St. Augustine’s conversion is anchored on the prayers and entreaties of his mother Monica, so also the greatness of our world is anchored on our individual sincerity and prayer.

 May Saint Monica and St. Augustine pray for us.